snehilchatterjee/intelAI/README.md

 #### Testing of Proposed SR Models:
 The testing of the super resolution model was done on the [Set5](https://figshare.com/articles/dataset/BSD100_Set5_Set14_Urban100/21586188) dataset

+## Training Details

+### Detector:
+**Problem**:

+- The models when trained on the COCO dataset (subset with ~21k images) performed poorly with HD images.

+**Solution:**

+- The dataset used for training was enriched with images exceeding 1920x1080 resolution.

+**Reasoning:**
+- Resizing an image from a higher resolution (e.g., HD) to a smaller size (224x224) retains more information compared to resizing a lower resolution image to the same size.
+- This additional information during training presumably helped the model generalize better to handle HD images during inference.
+Additional Preprocessing:

+The images undergo other standard preprocessing steps like Canny edge detection before being fed into the model.

+### Generator:
+No specialized training was conducted; models were trained using regular methods to generate images four times the size of the input.
+Preprocessing for MobileSR was performed dynamically during training.
+In contrast, preprocessing for TinySRGAN and MiniSRGAN was already completed, utilizing the Div2K dataset.

 ## Requirements